Proving your identity

 - A current student identity card displaying your photograph, issued by an Australian secondary school, TAFE or university.
 Where a student identity card has an issue date but no expiry date, it may be accepted up to two years from the date of issue

-- Evidence of enrolment at an Australian secondary school, TAFE or university up to 12 months old, on the institution's letterhead and showing your name and address
+- Evidence of enrolment at an Australian secondary school, TAFE or university up to 12 months old, on the institution's letterhead and showing your name

 - A current Mobility Parking Scheme (MPS) permit issued by Roads and Maritime, with or without a photo